 We estimate that Akamai earned ~$670,000 per media content customer in 2014, compared to ~$280,000 per online shopping content customer.
 Content delivery pricing is largely a function of the amount of data that is delivered and media customers generally have much higher bandwidth requirements than online shopping customers.

 Focus on Value Added Services

 Akamai's value proposition has evolved beyond being the fastest content delivery network.
 As competitors grow increasingly capable of fast content delivery at similar prices, Akamai has positioned itself as a full services provider--touting its ability to offer multiple value-added services, such as the delivery of targeted advertising and cloud-based services for its customers.
-Value-added services now account for more than 50% of Akamai's overall revenues and have higher gross margins compared to basic content delivery.
+Value-added services now account for close to 50% of Akamai's overall revenues and have higher gross margins compared to basic content delivery.